strimzi/proposals/prevent-broker-scale-down-if-contains-partition-replicas.md

     Status:                True
     Type:                  Ready
 ```

+### Other Scenarios

 - During the check, if the admin client is not able to connect to the cluster (not able to get the topic details) or if the partition replicas are assigned to the brokers that are going to be removed, we will update the status of the Kafka CR with the respective warning and revert back the replica count.
-- Later on the user can check the status and decide to either change the `spec.replicas` back to the previous count or reassign the partition replicas to other brokers, we can move the process accordingly.
+Later on the user can check the status and decide to either change the `spec.replicas` back to the previous count or reassign the partition replicas to other brokers, we can move the process accordingly.
+- If the kafka cluster is just initialized and the pods are not ready, the `canScaleDownBrokers()` utility method will not work.
+It will only work when the pods are up.
+- If the current kafka replicas/pods are 0 the mechanism will not work since we have also placed a condition in the `canScaleDownBrokers()` methods which take care of this particular scenario.

 ## Affected/not affected projects